qiushi-zhou/qiushi-zhou.github.io/recruitment.md

 # Research Topics

-## Multimodal Input for Next-Gen XR Devices
+## Input Techniques for Next-Gen XR Devices
 ![alt text](assets/images/recruitment/in.png)

 ## Novel Interaction Combining XR and IoT Devices
 ![alt text](assets/images/recruitment/out.png)

-## AI-assisted Interaction with Mirrors
+## AI-assisted Interaction with XR Mirrors
 Mirror provides a specific context for interaction, as the goal is typically the same and the image one expected to see "oneself" is typically the same, enabling a much simper context space for recognition of user intention and action. art proj: "what do you expect?" eye contact for glance interaction?
 ![alt text](assets/images/recruitment/mirror.png)